 I would just have to deal with that later.

 Although Jesse seemed to be on to my little white lies. . .judging by the ire of our most recent argument.
 I couldn’t just bullshit him or pull the wool over his eyes like I usually did.
 I would have to think of a really creative explanation for where I got these injuries. . .

 The primary obstacle had been conquered — that was the important thing.

-Thankfully, he didn’t seem to notice anything strange had just happened; although he was always good at hiding stuff like that.
+Thankfully, he didn’t seem to notice anything strange had just happened.

 I wiped the blood on my dark clothes, thankful for the shroud of nightfall at this moment, and threw myself back into the conversation with Jesse with full energy now.